 We see you, L’Oréal.

-Out of all the hyaluronic acid serums I've tried on the quest to find the best, some of which were painfully pricey, one stood out—and the fact that it was a drugstore find blew my mind even more.
-I’ve been using Loréal’s RevitaLift 1.5% Pure Hyaluronic Acid Serum for months now, and it has officially cracked the high Holy Grail level of my skincare routine.
-And whenever my stash is starting to run low, pure anxiety has me screeching my way to the closest CVS, sweat beading on the upper lip.
+I've been using L'Oréal's RevitaLift 1.5% Pure Hyaluronic Acid Serum for a year now, and it has officially cracked the highest level of my skin-care routine: holy grail.
+Whenever my stash is starting to run low, pure anxiety has me screeching my way to the closest CVS, sweat beading on the upper lip.

-After a few days, you'll start noticing how much more hydrated your skin looks and feels—that's the baseline perk.
+After a week or two of regular use, you'll start noticing how much more hydrated your skin looks and feels—that's the baseline perk.
 After two weeks of continuous use, you're expected to notice that the appearance of fine lines has diminished.
 For me, that means my skin looks plump and more awake, and it's definitely noticeable.
 Layered with my trusty age-defying foundation Chantecaille Future Skin Gel Foundation, it can't be beat.

 Incorporating this serum into your own routine is simple.
-Use it after any active ingredients like salicylic acid or vitamin C and then layer with a more robust moisturizer (such as Olay Regenerist Micro-Sculpting Cream) to lock it all in.
+Use it after any active ingredients like salicylic acid or vitamin C and then layer with a more robust moisturizer to lock it all in.
 It says to use two to three drops, but I've translated that to at least half a dropper, if not more.
 The extra dose has me hooked.

 If you've never used a hyaluronic acid serum before, lucky you.
 Things are about to get plump and dewy up in here—and you won't have to make an emergency CVS run anytime soon, thanks to this bottle on a budget.
 (Shop It: $28.30; amazon.com)

 My love story with hyaluronic acid might not be over, but for now I'm in a committed relationship.